srgokribb/Rifdock-Total-Setup/README.md

 gcc: GNU Compiler Collection includes front ends(like UI for C, C++, Objective-C, Fortran, Ada, Go, and D, as well as libraries for these languages (libstdc++,...).\
 front end: Front part of the system which is close to user.
 Starting point or input part of the system.
 GUI, FEP, etc.\
 back end: The part that support the system on the backside like database.
 Only accessible to programmer or administor.\
+MPI: Massage Passing Interface is a standardized and implantable message-passing standard which is designed to function of paralled computing architectures.